Skip to content

 TVs with Offset Patterns

-Some TVs have mounting holes positioned off-center:
+Some TVs have mounting holes positioned off-center from the screen center:

-Problem: TV hangs lopsided on standard mount
+Problem: TV hangs lopsided on standard mount because the bracket assumes the holes are centered behind the screen.

 Solution:

-• Mounts with horizontal adjustment
+• Mounts with horizontal adjustment after install

-• Centering the bracket at installation
+• Centering the bracket at installation (eyeball it, then level)

 • Choosing mounts with adjustable arms